pip-services/pip-services-docs/content/en/python/azure/connect/_index.md

 and connect to specific Azure Function.

 #### [AzureConnectionResolver](azure_connection_resolver)
-Helper class to retrieve AWS connection and credential parameters, validate them and compose a [AzureConnectionParams](azure_connection_params) value.
+Helper class to retrieve Azure connection and credential parameters, validate them and compose a [AzureConnectionParams](azure_connection_params) value.

 </div>